vtexdocs/dev-portal-content/README.md

 # Dev-portal-content

-Welcome to our [Developer Portal](https://developers.vtex.com) content repository!
+Welcome to the [VTEX Developer Portal](https://developers.vtex.com) content repository!
 Here you will find the files for all guides included in that documentation portal.
 It is managed by the [Tech Writing team at VTEX](https://github.com/vtexdocs/dev-portal-content/graphs/contributors), with lots of love, sweat and PRs.

-Learn how to [contribute with documentation](#contributing-with-developer-portal-documentation), [manage content](#managing-content) and [fix errors](#fixing-errors) in this repository.
+We're so glad you're here!
+It means you care about sharing knowledge through documentation ❤️ 📝.
+So come along, get comfy and learn how to [contribute with documentation](#contributing-with-developer-portal-documentation), [manage content](#managing-content) and [fix errors](#fixing-errors) in this repository.

 ## Why have we changed platforms from Readme to our custom built Developer Portal?
 - Faster navigation
 - More control over the search
 - Create an interface completely controlled by us
 - Managing content in Github
-- High efficiency: we saved a considerable amount of our monthyly budget.
+- High efficiency: we saved a considerable amount of our monthly budget.

-## Dev Portal repositories
+## Developer Portal repositories
 We have created a new organization in Github to host our documentation: [vtexdocs](https://github.com/vtexdocs).

 You can find all repositories included in it, [here](https://github.com/vtex/education-tools#education-teams-repositories).

-They each serve a different purpose, and will be mentioned in the FAQ below, depending on which action we need to perform.
+They each serve a different purpose, and will be mentioned in the FAQ below, depending on which action you wish to perform.

 ### In this repository